hruthyacv/student-performance-analyzer/README.md

 ## 👨‍💻 Authors

 - HRUTHYA C V

 ---

 ## 📜 Note

-This project is developed for academic purposes.
+This project is for academic and learning purposes.